SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Semantically Equivalent and Coherent Attacks (SECA)

 \subsection{Problem Formulation}

-In~\mysecref{sec:intro}, we introduced the general constrained optimization problem~\eqref{eq:adv_llm_seca} for the semantically equivalent and coherent attacks.
+In~\mysecref{sec:intro}, we formulated the problem of obtaining semantically equivalent and coherent attacks as the general constrained optimization problem in \eqref{eq:adv_llm}.
 We now provide a more detailed explanation.
 As the name suggests, our formulation consists of three components, which we present in the sequel: the attack (objective), semantic equivalence (constraint), and coherence (constraint).

 \myparagraph{Attack} Prior work~\citep{zou_universal_2023} showed that forcing aligned LLMs to produce certain tokens can induce harmful behavior.
-Inspired by this, given an input prompt and a set of answer choices, our goal is to elicit an incorrect option and a hallucinated rationale from the target LLM.
-We define the hallucination loss as the likelihood of generating a target response $\bm{y}^*$ given the user prompt $\bm{x}$ as
+Inspired by this, given an input prompt and a set of answer choices, our goal is to elicit an incorrect option and a hallucinated rationale from the target LLM $\mathcal{T}$.
+We define the hallucination loss as the probability of generating a target response $\bm{y}^*$ given the user prompt $\bm{x}$ as

-where $T$ is the total number of tokens in the target response $\bm{y}^*$, $\bm{y}^*_t$ is the $t$-th token in the target response, and $P(\bm{y}^*_t \mid \bm{x}, \bm{y}^*_{1:t-1})$ denotes the probability of generating $\bm{y}^*_t$ given the input prompt $\bm{x}$ and tokens $\bm{y}^*_{1:t-1}$.
+where $T$ is the total number of tokens in the target response $\bm{y}^*$, $\bm{y}^*_t$ is the $t$-th token in the target response, and $P_\mathcal{T}(\bm{y}^*_t \mid \bm{x}, \bm{y}^*_{1:t-1})$ denotes the probability of generating $\bm{y}^*_t$ given the input prompt $\bm{x}$ and tokens $\bm{y}^*_{1:t-1}$.
 For instance, $\bm{x}$ can be the multiple-choice question in~\autoref{tab:ex_attack}\footnote{In our experiments, the full input is obtained by inserting the question $\bm x$ into a fixed template.
 Please see Appendix~\mysecref{app:full_prompt_to_target} for the complete template.}, and the target response $\bm{y}^*$ corresponds to a single token associated with the factuality-hallucinated choice, e.g., \textit{"B"}.
 Our experiments in \mysecref{sec:empirical_ana_seca} show that responses beginning with an incorrect token are strongly associated with hallucinated reasoning in the model's explanation.